bharatltech/mystmd/01-paper.md

 fact5 (n+1) = (n+1) * fact5 n
 ```
 As before, the pattern 0 matches an argument with value 0.
 But the special pattern
-(n+1)only matches argument values that areat least1; variablenis bound to the
+(n+1) only matches argument values that are at least 1;  variable n is bound to the
 value that is one less than the argument value.

-Iffact5is applied to a negative argument, the evaluation of the program encounters
+If fact5 is applied to a negative argument, the evaluation of the program encounters
 an error immediately and returns without going into an infinite loop.

 The five definitions we have looked at so far use recursive patterns similar to the
-recurrence relationfact′.
-Another alternative is to use the library functionproduct
+recurrence relation fact′.
+Another alternative is to use the library function product
 and the list-generating expression[1..n]to define a solution that is like the function
 fact: